 Baby swings are a convenient way to soothe or entertain a baby.
 They come in a wide range of styles, from small, portable swings to elaborate swings that rock in all directions.
 The rhythmic, back-and-forth motion of a swing calms babies.
-Although there are many benefits to using a baby swing, there are also some things to take into consideration when deciding how often and for how long to use it.
+Although there are many benefits to using a baby swing, there are also some things to take into consideration when deciding how long can a baby be in a baby swing.

 Sizes and Styles